Caleb Brewster

-Caleb Brewster (September 12, 1747 – February 13, 1827) was a member of the Culper spy ring during the American Revolutionary War, reporting to General George Washington through Major Benjamin Tallmadge.
+Caleb Brewster (September 12, 1747 – February 13, 1827) was an officer in the Continental Army and member of the Culper spy ring during the American Revolutionary War, reporting to General George Washington through Major Benjamin Tallmadge.
 He carried messages across Long Island Sound between Major Tallmadge and the ring's main spies on Long Island, New York, and in New York City.
 He also made direct reports to Washington concerning naval activities in the New York City area.

 Personal life

 Brewster was born in Setauket, New York, a hamlet of Brookhaven.
 After the Revolutionary War, he was a blacksmith, an officer in the United States Revenue Cutter Service for 20 years, and a farmer.
 He was a descendant of Francis Brewster II, barber-surgeon of Castle Bristol, who died, presumably, on the Phantom Ship in 1646-1647 and was the son of Francis Brewster I of Wrentham Hall in Wrentham, Suffolk, yeoman, who died 1632 in Bristol, England.
+Additionally, he was a descendant of William Brewster who arrived on the Mayflower in 1620.